/ Blog / Bianca Oblivion on the 808 and 909's Influence on the Queer Ballroom Scene

 As a promoter, Oblivion runs Warp Mode alongside Star Eyes and AK Sports, an LA party providing a consistent platform for femme, non-binary, queer and POC artists.
 It’s quickly become a beacon for low-end freakers from Southern California and beyond.

-This Pride Month, we sat down with Bianca Oblivion to talk about the hardware sounds that resonate with ravers, how digital music production has opened the door to a wider diaspora of voices in the global electronic scene, and how the sonic fingerprints of the queer ballroom movement can be found across popular music today.
+We sat down with Bianca Oblivion to talk about the hardware sounds that resonate with ravers, how digital music production has opened the door to a wider diaspora of voices in the global electronic scene, and how the sonic fingerprints of the queer ballroom movement can be found across popular music today.

 Why do you think the sound of the Roland TR-808 continues to resonate with dancefloors in the US and UK?
 Why don’t ravers get tired of the sound?